This time of year, some of the Bay Area's most beautiful historic homes and hotels take on the tradition of afternoon tea.

 This cream-colored Victorian built in 1869 in Oakland celebrates its roots with oh-so British high teas.
 Served either in the house's elegant dining room or its manicured garden, the Pardee Home pairs their brew with platters of sweet and savory treats for between six and 25 guests.
 Afternoon tea is $40 per person in the dining room and $45 in the garden.
 Dessert tea is $30 per person.
 When you've cleared your plate, take a tour of this beautifully decorated house museum.
 Teas are private and must be reserved two weeks in advance. // 672 11th St. (Oakland), pardeehome.org

 Claremont Hotel & Spa

-This rambling ivory 19th century property in the Berkeley Hills hosts high tea with sandwiches and desserts in the Lobby Bar ($125/adults, includes one glass of sparkling wine and $75/kids under 12) as part of its annual Holiday in the Hills celebration.
-Tea is served Saturdays and Sundays through December 24th, from 1pm to 3:30pm.
-Reservations are recommended.
-Be sure to leave time to explore the stunning,, 22-acre grounds or visit the seasonal Five Palms ice skating rink ($24/adults, $12/kids, $4 off if you BYO skates). // 41 Tunnel Rd., Berkeley,fairmont.com
+This rambling 19th century property in the Berkeley Hills hosts high tea with sandwiches and desserts ($135/adults, includes one glass of Schramsberg sparkling wine and $85/kids under 12) in the lobby bar as part of its annual Holiday in the Hills celebration.
+Be sure to leave time to explore the stunning 22-acre grounds. // Tea service begins at noon on Saturdays and Sundays, with holiday music and decor Dec.
+2-30; 41 Tunnel Rd.
+(Berkeley), reservations are recommended;fairmont.com